dart-archive/www.dartlang.org/src/site/codelabs/ng2/6-readjsonfile.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

 * `readyThePirates` is marked with the `async` keyword.
-  An async function returns a Future immediately, so the caller has the opportunity to do something else while waiting for the function to complete its work.
+  An asynchronous function returns a Future immediately, so the caller has the opportunity to do something else while waiting for the function to complete its work.

 * A `Future` provides a way to get a value in the future.
   (For JavaScript developers: Futures are similar to Promises.)